Method to proportionally allocate seats among parties/lists and districts/regions/entities ('Doppelter Pukelsheim').

 data.frame with 2 columns (actual colnames can differ):

-district id/name
+district id/name (character)

-number of seats for a district
+number of seats for a district (numeric)

 - quorum

-Optional list of functions which take the votes_matrix and return a logical vector that denotes for each list/party whether they reached the quorum (i.e. are eligible for seats).
+Optional list of functions which take the votes_matrix and return a logical vector that denotes for each party/row whether they reached the quorum (i.e. are eligible for seats).
 The easiest way to do this is via

 name of the new column

-- use_list_votes
+- weight_votes

 By default (

-) it's assumed that each voter in a district has as many votes as there are seats in a district.
-Set toFALSE
+TRUE) it is assumed that each voter in a district has as many votes as there are seats in a district.
+Set toFALSEifvotes_dfshows the number of voters (e.g. because they can only vote for one party).- winner_take_one

 Set to

-if the party that got the most votes in a district must get at least one seat ('Majorzbedingung') in this district.
-This only applies if they are entitled to a seat in the upper apportionment.
-Default isFALSE
+TRUEif the party that got the most votes in a district must get at least one seat ('Majorzbedingung') in this district.
+This only applies if the district winnig party is entitled to a seat in the upper apportionment.
+Default isFALSE.- ...

 Value

-with a new column denoting the number seats per
+A data.frame like votes_df with a new column denoting the number of seats per

 Details